andyzhangx/demo/issues/azuredisk-issues.md

 ```

 Refer to [Rolling Updates with Kubernetes Deployments](https://tachingchen.com/blog/kubernetes-rolling-update-with-deployment/) for more detailed rollingUpdate config, and you could find `maxSurge: 0` setting example [here](https://github.com/andyzhangx/demo/blob/c3199932c4c00ca1095481e845642a0ec4bda598/linux/azuredisk/attach-stress-test/deployment/deployment-azuredisk1.yaml#L45-L49)

+**Note**

+there are two kinds of `Multi-Attach error` issues:
+ - `Multi-Attach error for volume "pvc-e9b72e86-129a-11ea-9a02-9abdbf393c78" Volume is already used by pod(s)` (by design)

+two pods are using same disk PVC, this issue could happen even using `Deployment` with one replica, check detailed explanation and workaround here with above explanation

+ - `Multi-Attach error for volume "pvc-0d7740b9-3a43-11e9-93d5-dee1946e6ce9" Volume is already exclusively attached to one node and can't be attached to another` (fixed in Nov.2019)

+We already fixed this issue by [vmss dirty cache issue](#22-vmss-dirty-cache-issue) on AKS in Nov.2019, and also we have added [disk attach/detach self-healing](#19-disk-attachdetach-self-healing) feature to make disk could be detached finally when pod is scheduled on the node.